Feng Shui Protection

 A Simple Overview of Feng Shui Protection

 The Chinese tell us that all life on this planet is animated by the life force called chi.
 It is in everything.
-It is universal.
+Chi is universal.
 It is in us and all around us.
-It is in the flowing rivers, the ascending mountains, the wide plains, our cities and our homes, and it influences our prosperity, health, love, and happiness.
+Chi is in the flowing rivers, the ascending mountains, the wide plains, our cities, and our homes, and it influences our prosperity, health, love, and happiness.

-Sheng Chi brings good fortune and is described as clean, vibrant, and energetic.
-However, it should not be allowed to gather great speed or it will become harmful.
-A widespread Feng Shui technique is to use water as a means to control the flow of chi.
+Sheng Chi brings good fortune and is as clean, vibrant, and energetic.
+However, it is not to gather great speed or it will become harmful.
+A widespread Feng Shui technique is to use water to control the flow of chi.
 When chi encounters water it settles, so water can be used to accumulate Sheng chi.
-If a water feature, such as a fountain, for example, is placed in an auspicious position near a home, it will bring good luck to the front door.
+If a water feature, such as a fountain, for example, is placed in an auspicious place near a home, it will bring good luck to the front door.

 Within nature and in our own environment, beneficial chi is enhanced when it echoes the gentle flowing curves of nature.

 What is Tao?